Navigation: Main | The Fellowship | Men | Elves | The Company | Dwarves | Sauron's Evil Forces | Independent Villains | Other Characters

 - Evil Is Petty: His ego means that anyone who transgresses him, however slightly, must suffer Disproportionate Retribution.

-- Eye Lights Out: When Smaug dies.
+- Eye Lights Out: When Smaug dies, his eyes go out.

 - Faux Affably Evil: He's almost civil towards Bilbo before he explodes into rage-mode.